flo-compbio/gopca/docs/source/intro.rst

 - Accessibility and transparency: GO-PCA is `free and open-source software`__.
-- Cross-platform compatibility: GO-PCA can be easily `installed <install>` on Windows, OS X, and Linux.
+- Cross-platform compatibility: GO-PCA can be easily `installed <install>` on Windows, OS X, and Linux, and runs under both Python 2.7.x and 3.5.x.
-- Simple command-line interface: All of GO-PCA's functionalities can be accessed directly from the command line, without knowledge of Python.
+- Simple command-line interface: GO-PCA can be run directly from the command-line (`go-pca.py`), and command-line scripts can be used to generate output files containing the signatures created in tab-separated text (*.tsv) or Excel spreadsheet (*.xlsx) format.
-- Flexible visualization tools: GO-PCA uses the `matplotlib`__ library to generate various high-quality visualizations (in PNG format) that are suitable for inclusion in research publications.
+- Powerful Python API (documentation forthcoming): The GO-PCA Python API can be used to create high-quality figures displaying the signature matrix or individual matrices in detail.
+This API in turn relies on the powerful and open-source `plotly`__ plotting library.
 - Speed: GO-PCA takes about 60 seconds to run on the ``DMAP`` dataset, consisting  of ~8,000 genes and ~200 samples.
 The most computationally intensive part of GO-PCA (GO enrichment analysis using the XL-mHG test)